adyatlov/docker-silverstripe/README.md

 New project
 -----------

-To begin a new project run
+To begin a new project:

     mkdir new_project
     cd new_project